blockchain-certificates/cert-issuer/README.md

 ## Hashing a certificate

-The Blockchain Certificate JSON contents without the `signature` node is the certificate that the issuer created.
+The Blockchain Certificate JSON contents without the `proof` node is the certificate that the issuer created.
 This is the value needed to hash for comparison against the receipt.
-Because there are no guarantees about ordering or formatting of JSON, first canonicalize the certificate (without the `signature`) against the JSON LD schema.
+Because there are no guarantees about ordering or formatting of JSON, first canonicalize the certificate (without the `proof`) against the JSON LD schema.
 This allows us to obtain a deterministic hash across platforms.

 The detailed steps are described in the [verification process](https://github.com/blockchain-certificates/cert-verifier-js#verification-process).